SchulzLab/EpiExpress/Manuscript_Code/README.md

 ---

 ### 3. Plots
-Includes scripts for generating visualizations presented in the manuscript, such as model performance comparisons, validation results, and gene characteristics.
+Includes scripts for generating visualizations presented in the manuscript, such as model performance comparisons, validation results, number of CREs, and gene characteristics.

 #### Key Scripts:
 - `Dotplot_Overlap_DisgenetGenes_and_SignificantGenes.R`: Generates plots showing the overlap between DisGeNET's leukemia genes and the significant genes identified by our models in the analysis.